 - Faculty of Graduate Studies admissions application form

-- Official copy of transcripts of all post-secondary education (to be included in application package in the original sealed envelope provided from the educational institution)
+- Official copy of transcripts of all post-secondary education (to be included in the application package in the original sealed envelope provided from the educational institution)

 - Three letters of reference